xuxocast/population_genomics/README.md

 # Population genomics

-A collection of very efficient scripts written in python using Polars.
+A collection of very efficient scripts written in Python using Polars.

 ## Installation